chefsplate/groove-to-helpscout-migration-tool/README.md

 # groove-to-helpscout-migration-tool

+**Work-in-progress**.
 ETL project to migrate from GrooveHQ to HelpScout via APIs.

 This ETL tool uses the Acquire -> Process -> Publish sequence of phases as suggested by http://www.seabourneinc.com/rethinking-etl-for-the-api-age/